brainets/frites/paper/paper.md

 The field of cognitive computational neuroscience addresses open questions regarding the complex relation between cognitive functions and the dynamic coordination of neural activity over large-scale and hierarchical brain networks.
-State-of-the-art approaches involve the characterisation of brain regions and inter-areal interactions that participate in the cognitive process under investigation.
+State-of-the-art approaches involve the characterization of brain regions and inter-areal interactions that participate in the cognitive process under investigation [@Battaglia:2020].
 More precisely, the study of cognitive brain networks underlies linking brain data to experimental variables, such as sensory stimuli or behavioral responses.

-Information-based measures, as developed with information theory and machine learning, currently provide ideal tools for quantifying the link between single neural population’s or network’s activity and task variables.
+Information-based measures, as developed within information theory and machine learning, currently provide ideal tools for quantifying the link between single neural population’s or network’s activity and task variables.
 Nevertheless, progress is limited by a drastically increased complexity of statistical analyses as the size and connectivity of brain networks increases.
 Furthermore, identifying task-related activity from brain signals